Ten all-time great Northern Soul records.

 As the last track of the night, if I was around to hear California Montage I probably hadn’t got the money (and ‘gear’….) to go to Wigan, and I would be staying at my girlfriend Wendie’s in Blackpool.

 I really enjoyed the novelty of a Saturday night’s sleep and the prospect of meeting a Sunday morning fully refreshed…which didn’t happen often.
 California Montage was always followed by the disappointment of night’s end, the silence of reality and the chatter of voices, many of which chatter no more.

 Oh turn it off !….
 FFS just TURN IT OFF!

 8: Kelly Garrett – Love is the Only Answer

-A bit too fast for my kinda shuffle but fabulous vocals and 2 minutes 20 of pure buzz.
+A bit too fast for many but fabulous vocals and 2 minutes 20 of pure buzz.

 Perfect Highland Room tempo from the Golden Age of Northern Soul… and technically it wasn’t soul at all.
 Man, I’ve done some mid-week daydreaming to this Muscle Shoals track, willing the weekend to get here sooner to save me from the dullness of my dead-end job.